Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 {{% ssummary%}}{{% /ssummary %}}

 The XAP JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
 A query processor transparently translates SQL queries into legal space operations.
-No integration is required - all you need to do is point the application to the GigaSpaces JDBC driver like any other JDBC driver.
+No integration is required - all you need to do is point the application to the XAP JDBC driver like any other JDBC driver.

 Applications can access the XAP Data Grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.